 A new Li-ion battery holder is now available for the White's V3 series metal detector.
-I purchased one at this link on ebay: http://www.ebay.com/itm/282206451575 They are $22.00 plus $5.00 shipping.
+I purchased one at this link on ebay .
+They are $23.00 plus $7.00 shipping.
 You will need three li-ion batteries and a battery charger.
 I purchased everything for $74.74 including the holder.
 I will let everyone know what parts I purchased after I evaluate them.
+If the link to ebay is old try an advanced search for seller sn0wboarder.
 Click here for what parts to order.

 The "ramrod bullet" made American Digger magazine Nov.-Dec.
 2014 Vol.10 Issue 6 in the Just Dug Here's what our readers are finding...category.
 In it noted bullet authority Jim Thomas says, "Whenever you see...that thin belt of "flashing" around the bullet, I believe it was fired with the ramrod.
 It is quite a different feature than a bullet that was simply rammed really hard."
 Read the magazine article.